 There are many different types of misdemeanor charges under Georgia law, but some are more commonly charged than others.
-At Carter/Pilgrim, we’ve helped many clients succeed in fighting misdemeanor charges in the greater Atlanta area.
+At Carter/Pilgrim, we’ve helped many clients succeed in fighting misdemeanor charges in North Georgia.
 We frequently represent clients who are charged with the following Georgia misdemeanors:

 - Possession of an unlawful controlled substance, including an ounce or less of marijuana

 - Simple battery

 - Certain types of domestic violence offenses